zhangzwwww/DietCode/README.md

 You have to fill the `java_map` or `python_map` in each `prune.py` file in the downstream task folders.

-The following code provides an example which contains the processed data of java statement attention.
+The following code provides an example which contains the processed data of java statement attention and python statement attention respectively.
 ```python
 java_statement_classification_map = {
     'try': 0.0029647741585358297,